 When the dust settles and readers assimilate the book’s details, I imagine the arguments about Walt Reca being D.B.
 Cooper will at least become more intelligent and well-informed.

-I also recently edited Joe Koenig's book Getting the Truth: "I Am D.B.
-Cooper."
-Book launch: January 15, 2019.
-In addition to testimonials from former FBI officials, it already received a glowing review on the website Crime Traveller.
+I also edited Joe Koenig's book Getting the Truth: "I Am D.B.
+Cooper" (Grand Rapids, MI: Principia Media, 2019).
+It already received a glowing review on the website Crime Traveller.